mperry-dev/TournaMaths/README.md

 find src/main/java/com/tournamaths -name "*.java" -exec google-java-format -i {} \;
 ```

+There is also a Github CI job to lint the Java and check whether the maven build works, and a pre-commit hook to lint the Java.

 ## Executing Terraform Linting Manually

 ```
 terraform fmt infrastructure/*.tf
 ```

-There is also a Github CI job to lint and print the plan for Terraform.
+There is also a Github CI job to lint and print the plan for Terraform, and a pre-commit hook to lint the Terraform.

 ## Setting up Git Hooks (particularly pre-commit hooks)